deriv-com/deriv-app/packages/components/stories/input-with-checkbox/README.md

 # InputWithCheckbox Component

 An input with a checkbox.
-The input disability is depends on the value of the checkbox.
+The input disability depends on the value of the checkbox.

 #### Supported Gestures: